- Coaching in most genres – especially classical voice and music theatre

 - WVMT regularly reviews their policies regarding working with young and vulnerable people.

-- Wild Voices Music Theatre director, Dianna Nixon, has 40 years of practical experience as a multi-disciplinary performer and educator.
+- Wild Voices Music Theatre director, Dianna Nixon, has over 40 years of practical experience as a multi-disciplinary performer and educator.
 Her training has included a degree in music from the Victorian College of the Arts, as well as Estill Voice Training Levels 1 & 2, A.Mus.A (piano), A.Dip.
 A (drama and music), Cert IV (Workplace Assessment & Training) and many short courses in early childhood music education, piano pedagogy, choral direction, drama and languages.
 Dianna has completed a Youth Mental Health First Aid Certificate, First Aid Certificate, Buteyko training, and a range of training related to wellbeing.
 Many years of voice and dance training and ongoing research across these related areas have contributed to her methodology in teaching piano, voice and drama.
 Her Churchill Fellowship research focussed on The Developing Voice.

 - Dianna, along with any other practitioners engaged by WVMT, is fully committed to lifelong learning, maintaining a rigorous personal training and development program.